 Cone 1: No crazing

 When mixing Tin (as an opacifer), it is very important to mix it well.
 The one on the left was mixed poorly (at high speed with my propeller mixer but not for long enough).
 The one on the right was mixed much better and so produces better opacity.
 Tin is expensive so this is important.

 Buffstone is an entry-level low-price body not intended to fit commercial glazes.
-Yet the glaze fits!
+Yet this glaze fits at cone 03 (still fitting after a year)!
 And without any surface defects.

 10% zircopax has been added.
 It is melting well so the percentage could be increased for great opacity on red burning bodies.

 G3879 at cone 1 on SIAL 10F, 25F

 Crystal clear, no running.
 Perfect!

 It is not running and flowing nearly as much as expected.
 The meltsurface tension holds it in place, so it should be able to fire to cone 2 and beyond.

 G3879 on terra cotta at cone 04, 02, 1

 This is on the L4170 body, it is a lighter firing product, 25F, from SIAL.
 After use on various bodies, it was clear that fit at cone 03 is better than at 04 and much better than 06.